February 8, 2022

 Microsoft’s latest “global threat activity” report breaks down 30 days’ worth of cyberattacks by industry.
 And you may be surprised to learn which sector led the pack.
 Healthcare?
 Nope.
 It’s not finance or retail, either.
-The big winner (by which we mean big loser) is education.
+The big winner, with, as of February 7, 2022, 82.5% of reports is education.

 COVID-19 and School Cybersecurity